ZeeSpire/zss-afk-site/_posts/en/2022-09-04-crama-de-piatra-a-boutique-winery-with-a-huge-potential.markdown

 tag: EN
 permalink: /crama-de-piatra-a-boutique-winery-with-a-huge-potential/
 permalink-to-next-language:

 featured-image:
 featured-image-top:

 featured-image-home: "https://res.cloudinary.com/afkology/image/upload/w_800,c_scale,f_auto/v1662294905/2022-crama-de-piatra/IMG_20220828_080307-e1_tio8fx.webp" # width - 600
-featured-image-style: full-width # can be left, centered, full-width
 ---
 Crama de Piatra is a boutique winery, with a small production of wine, which has all the assets to become a special destination for one's soul.
 Here you can participate in winery tours and wine tastings, relax with friends on the terrace or take a walk through the vineyards.
 You will also find here a very tastefully decorated restaurant, with an open kitchen and a terrace surrounded by greenery, as well as accommodation spaces in case you want to spend the night.
 In other words, it is a worthy destination to consider for a well-spent weekend.